marnovandermaas/praesidio-sdk/README.md

 Both of these output the array of raw values and then an array of 3 elements; which are the first, second and third quartile used for the calculation in the paper.

 ### Enclave Creation
-To get the results in the table titled "Setup Cost for Creating Enclaves with Proportion ofthe Different Phases of the Process and the Total Cost," please run the following commands:
+To get the results in the table titled "Setup Cost for Creating Enclaves with Proportion of the Different Phases of the Process and the Total Cost," please run the following commands:
 ```bash
 cd logs
 python3 process.py hello hello20200825_*